DEFRA/defra-ai-sdlc/workflow/workflow-learning.md

 - Maintaining existing services
 - Understanding complex codebases

-We advise adding the prompt below into the "User Rules" in Cursor or "AI Global Rules" in Windsurf.
+We advise adding the prompt below into the "User Rules" in Cursor.
 This ensures the IDE will incorporate these learning rules into every new prompt.

 ## Why this Prompt Works